jsdw/jsdw.github.io/content/posts/neural-nets/index.md

 <katex>\frac{d(in_{h1})}{d(w_1)} = out_{i1}</katex>

-Remembering that we now have two sets of values to chain together (because there are two output neurons we had to differentiate with respect to) we end up needing to compute:
+Remembering that we now have two sets of values to chain together (because there are two output values that we had to differentiate with respect to) we end up needing to compute:

 <katex>\frac{d(error)}{d(w_1)} = \frac{d(error)}{d(in_{o1})} . \frac{d(in_{o1})}{d(out_{h1})} . \frac{d(out_{h1})}{d(in_{h1})} . \frac{d(in_{h1})}{d(w_1)} + \frac{d(error)}{d(in_{o2})} . \frac{d(in_{o2})}{d(out_{h1})} . \frac{d(out_{h1})}{d(in_{h1})} . \frac{d(in_{h1})}{d(w_1)}</katex>

-We can then rearrange this to be:
+We can rearrange this to be:

 <katex>\frac{d(error)}{d(w_1)} = (\frac{d(error)}{d(in_{o1})} . \frac{d(in_{o1})}{d(out_{h1})} + \frac{d(error)}{d(in_{o2})} . \frac{d(in_{o2})}{d(out_{h1})}) . \frac{d(out_{h1})}{d(in_{h1})} . \frac{d(in_{h1})}{d(w_1)} </katex>